- Breasts come in many shapes and sizes.

 If your nipples point inward instead of out, you have “inverted nipples.”
-Between 10%-20% of all girls have inverted nipples on at least one breast.
+Between 10%-20% of all girls have an inverted nipple on at least one breast.
 This is normal and will not affect your health in any way.
 If you have inverted nipples, it’s important to keep them clean to avoid getting an infection in the folds of skin around your nipple.

 What are stretch marks?
 Are they normal?

-Stretch marks are red spoke-like lines that appear on the skin during times of rapid physical growth (such as puberty or pregnancy).
+Stretch marks are red or purplish spoke-like lines that appear on the skin during times of rapid physical growth (such as puberty or pregnancy).
 During puberty, stretch marks on the breasts are very common and completely normal.
 Other common places for stretch marks are on the hips and thighs.
 Over time, the stretch marks will fade to match your normal skin color.

 If I have a rash around the nipple area on my breasts, does that mean that my breasts are infected?